cjsauer18/Apps/README.md

 Descriptions

 Sorting Visualizer
-  - See the step by step iterations of four sorting algorithms over a array of variable size https://cjsauer18.github.io/showcase/
+  - See the step by step iterations of four sorting algorithms over a array of variable size.
+  Link to Use:
+  https://cjsauer18.github.io/showcase/

 GuitarTuner